-The Coast Guard is a maritime, military, multi-mission service unique among the U.S. military branches for having a maritime law enforcement mission (with jurisdiction in both domestic and international waters) and a federal regulatory agency mission as part of its mission set.
+The Coast Guard is a maritime, military, multi-mission service unique among the U.S. military branches for having a maritime law enforcement mission, with jurisdiction in both domestic and international waters, and a federal regulatory agency mission as part of its jurisdiction.

 History of the Coast Guard

-Formerly, the Coast Guard was part of the Department of Transportation, but soon after the terrorist attacks of September 11, 2001, the Coast Guard roles were upgraded to a more anti-terrorism and port protection as well as all their other life saving, shipping security, and drug interdiction duties.
+The Coast Guard was originally part of the Department of Transportation, but soon after the terrorist attacks of September 11, 2001, President George W. Bush established the Department of Homeland Security (DHS), and the Coast Guard was transferred from civilian leadership to military leadership as part of DHS.
+Coast Guard roles were upgraded to encompass anti-terrorism and port protection, as well as other lifesaving, shipping security, and drug interdiction duties.

-The Coast Guard requires a minimum of 54 points on the Armed Services Vocational Aptitude Battery test, but you should do better in order to be competitive with fellow recruits.
-You will need a high school diploma or college.
-If you have a GED, it is rare to be accepted.
+In addition to basic citizenship and physical fitness prerequisites, the Coast Guard sets academic standards as will.
+They require a minimum of 54 points on the Armed Services Vocational Aptitude Battery test, but you should do better in order to be competitive with fellow recruits.
+You will need a high school diploma or college degree.
+It will probably be difficult to be accepted with only a GED.

 You will have to undergo a credit check and pass a security clearance check.
-The Coast Guard generally approves the lowest rate of criminal history waivers and medical waivers (in fact, it is the only branch for which shellfish allergies is a non-waiverable condition).
-They invite prior service applicants with some rules and restrictions.
+The Coast Guard generally approves the lowest rate of criminal history waivers and medical waivers—it is the only branch for which a shellfish allergy bars entry without exception.
+Prior service applicants may be invited with some rules and restrictions.